SEARCH: Monday, February 08, 2010

 Begin slowly.
 Your back muscles may be weak and susceptible to injury if you're out of shape.
 Pace yourself.
 As you get stronger, work up to 15 minutes of exercise a day.

-Weight-machines: Use a light weight and do a high number of repetitions.
-Pick a weight where you can do at least 20 reps.
+Weight-machines: Use a very light weight and do a high number of repetitions.
+Pick a weight where you can do at least 20 reps in a row.
 Your goal is to develop your core muscles by increasing muscular endurance.

 Yoga/isometric exercises: Remember not to hold these positions for longer than 5-6 seconds.

-Consider hiring a personal trainer.
+Consider hiring a certified personal trainer.
 Research shows that a custom-designed back-strengthening program achieves better results than when a standardized (ie., "one-size-fits-all") approach is used (Descarreaux M, et al. 2002).
+If you need medical rehab of your back, then a physical therapist should be consulted.

 FOR MORE INFORMATION